benslaiman-ai/scci-edge-ai-orchestrator/README.md

 > Coordinating specialized AI services through adaptive routing, continuity mechanisms and intelligent resource allocation.

-The project focuses on reliability, session continuity, context management and efficient use of heterogeneous hardware.
+The project focuses on reliability, session continuity, context management and efficient utilization of heterogeneous hardware.

 ---

 # Why SCCI?

-Most AI systems are designed around a single model.
+Most AI systems are built around a single model.

-SCCI explores a service-oriented approach where multiple specialized AI components collaborate while a primary conversational model maintains global coherence.
+SCCI explores a service-oriented architecture where multiple specialized AI services collaborate while a primary conversational model maintains global coherence.

-The objective is not simply to run AI on multiple devices.
+The objective is not simply to run AI across multiple devices.

 The objective is to answer a different question:

-> Can intelligent orchestration of specialized resources provide a practical alternative to monolithic AI deployments?
+> Can intelligent orchestration of specialized resources provide an alternative path to building capable AI systems?

 ---

-# Core Principles
+# Core Design Principles

 ## Reliability